 There are three varieties of mortgage costs that may be tax-deductible, including discount points, interest paid on the principle mortgage balance, as well as state and local property taxes.
 The first year after you buy your house, only your mortgage interest and annual property taxes are deductible.
 For a refinanced loan, points can be deducted over time.
 Consult your personal tax advisor to learn more about how to claim all available tax deductions.

 Yes.
-US Mortgages offer the Fresh Start Program™ for borrowers with credit challenges and has access to additional programs that are backed by the federal government that are available for borrowers with less than perfect credit.
+US Mortgages offers the Fresh Start Program™ for borrowers with credit challenges and has access to additional programs that are backed by the federal government that are available for borrowers with less than perfect credit.

 Your credit report is reviewed by your lender to analyze how you handled your credit in the past and what the risk is for handling your credit lines in the future.
 Most mortgage lenders use the median FICO score of the three major bureaus as well as looking at length of credit history and any derogetories like late payments, judgements or liens before making a decision to lend.
 There are 3 major credit reviewers who will give you a free copy of your credit report: